-- (13) As reported in a Schedule 13G filed on May 8, 2015, the principal business address of Westlake Services, LLC is 4751 Wilshire Boulevard #100, Los Angeles, CA 90010. - (14) Dimensional Fund Advisors LP filed a Schedule 13G/A on February 12, 2020.
-According to the Schedule 13G/A Dimensional Fund Advisors LP, an investment adviser registered under Section 203 of the Investment Advisors Act, furnishes investment advice to four investment companies registered under the Investment Company Act, and serves as investment manager or sub-adviser to certain other commingled funds, group trusts and separate accounts (such investment companies, trusts and accounts, collectively referred to as the "Funds"), and in certain cases, subsidiaries of Dimensional Fund Advisors LP may act as an adviser or sub-adviser to certain Funds.
-According to the Schedule 13G, in its role as investment advisor, sub-adviser and/or manager, Dimensional Fund Advisors LP or its subsidiaries (collectively, "Dimensional") may possess voting and/or investment power over the securities of the Company that are owned by the Funds, and may be deemed to be the beneficial owner of the shares of the Company held by the Funds; however, all securities reported in such Schedule 13G/A are owned by the Funds.
+- (12) As reported in a Schedule 13G filed on May 8, 2015, the principal business address of Westlake Services, LLC is 4751 Wilshire Boulevard #100, Los Angeles, California 90010. - (13) Dimensional Fund Advisors LP filed a Schedule 13G/A on February 12, 2021.
+According to the Schedule 13G,/A Dimensional Fund Advisors LP, an investment adviser registered under Section 203 of the Investment Advisors Act, furnishes investment advice to four investment companies registered under the Investment Company Act, and serves as investment manager or subadviser to certain other commingled funds, group trusts and separate accounts (such investment companies, trusts and accounts, collectively referred to as the "Funds"), and in certain cases, subsidiaries of Dimensional Fund Advisors LP may act as an adviser or sub-adviser to certain Funds.
+According to the Schedule 13G/A, in its role as investment advisor, sub-adviser and/or manager, Dimensional Fund Advisors LP or its subsidiaries (collectively, "Dimensional") may possess voting and/or investment power over the securities of the Company that are owned by the Funds, and may be deemed to be the beneficial owner of the shares of the Company held by the Funds; however, all securities reported in such Schedule 13G/A are owned by the Funds.
 Dimensional Holdings Inc. is the general partner of Dimensional Fund Advisors LP.
-The principal business address of Dimensional Fund Advisors LP is Building One, 6300 Bee Cave Road, Austin, Texas 78746. - (15) As reported in a Schedule 13G filed on February 12, 2020, the principal business address of Renaissance Technologies LLC and Renaissance Technologies Holdings Corporation is 800 Third Avenue, New York, NY 10022. - (16) Represents shares beneficially owned by all directors and officers as a group as of the record date.
+The principal business address of Dimensional Fund Advisors LP is Building One, 6300 Bee Cave Road, Austin, Texas 78746. - (14) As reported in a Schedule 13G/A filed on February 11, 2021, the shares held of record by Renaissance Technologies LLC may also be deemed beneficially owned by Renaissance Technologies Holdings Corporation, because of its majority interest in Renaissance Technologies LLC.
+According to the Schedule 13G/A, both entities have dispositive power with respect to all 501,350 shares and voting power with respect to 495,389 shares.
+The principal business address of Renaissance Technologies LLC and Renaissance Technologies Holdings Corporation is 800 Third Avenue, New York, New York 10022. - (15) Represents shares beneficially owned by all directors and officers as a group as of the record date.
 Includes unvested restricted stock and shares issuable upon the exercise of stock options exercisable within 60 days of the record date, held by the current directors and officers as a group.

-The Board of Directors has determined that all holders of record of Voting Common Shares as of the close of business on July 23, 2020 (the "Record Date") will be entitled to receive notice of and to vote at the Meeting.
+The Board of Directors has determined that all holders of record of Voting Common Shares as of the close of business on July 29, 2021 (the "Record Date") will be entitled to receive notice of and to vote at the Meeting.
 Those shareholders so desiring may be represented by proxy at the Meeting.
 The Proxy, and the power of attorney or other authority, if any, under which it is signed or a notarially certified copy thereof, must be deposited either at the office of the Registrar and Transfer Agent of the Company, Computershare Investor Services, Inc., 100 University Avenue, 8th Floor, Toronto, Ontario M5J 2Y1, or at the Corporate Headquarters of the Company at 2454 McMullen Booth Road, Building C, Clearwater, Florida 33759-1343 not less than 48 hours, Saturdays, Sundays, and holidays excepted, prior to the time of the holding of the Meeting or any adjournment thereof.
+Alternatively, you may vote via Internet or by telephone by following the corresponding instructions on the enclosed Proxy.